vipulnaik/diet-exercise-health/profile-information/physical-exercise/jogging-and-return-walking-with-history.md

 ### Thresholds

-My threshold for the minimum distance jogged, as set on 2024-09-27 are as follows:
+My threshold for the minimum distance jogged, as updated on 2024-11-17, are as follows:

-* Ideal conditions threshold: 1.5 miles
+* Ideal conditions threshold: 1.6 miles

-* Slightly degraded conditions threshold: 1.4 miles
+* Slightly degraded conditions threshold: 1.5 miles

-* Significantly degraded conditions threshold: 1.25 miles
+* Significantly degraded conditions threshold: 1.4 miles

-The ideal conditions threshold applies when I am system-wise healthy (though I might have local issues) and don't have overexertion fatigue, have been jogging regularly, and the temperature is in the range of 15 to 20 degrees Celsius (59 to 68 degrees Fahrenheit).
+The ideal conditions threshold applies when I am system-wise healthy (though I might have local issues) and don't have overexertion fatigue, have been jogging regularly, and the temperature is in the range of 13 to 20 degrees Celsius (55 to 68 degrees Fahrenheit).

 The slightly degraded conditions threshold applies when only one of these holds: